joelgriffith/navalia/README.md

 ### `evaluate: Function(expression: string): Promise<any>`

 Evaluates the script and returns the output of the last statement.
 The result is a meta-object containing the output plus some meta-data about the result.
 Currently the expression _must_ be a string, but we're investigating ways to make it a bare function to execute.

+### `screenShot: Function(filePath: string): Promise<any>`

+Saves a PNG of the current page's viewport. file-path should be the absolute-path where this file will will be saved.

+### `pdf: Function(filePath: string): Promise<any>`

+Saves a PDF of the current page. file-path should be the absolute-path where this file will will be saved.

 ### `setWindowSize: Function(width: number, height: number): Promise<any>`